-Chris Whittingham, 28, from Norwich, took part in a donor chain and had a kidney transplant from an altruistic donor.
+Chris from Norwich took part in a donor chain and had a kidney transplant thanks to a complete stranger.

-He received the second kidney from the altruistic donor after signing up to the paired and pooled scheme.
+He received a second kidney from a donor he did not know after signing up to the UK Living Kidney Sharing Scheme.
 His mother Elizabeth was aged 50 and donated on his behalf to another patient in the scheme.